10 Thoughtful Alternatives to “I Hope This Email Finds You Well”

 writer, editor, semicolon lover.

-This morning, I was typing an email to my boss when suddenly my Gmail server showed me something that was, frankly, appalling.
+I was typing an email to my boss when suddenly my Gmail server showed me something that was, frankly, appalling.
 I’ve been a fan of the program’s autocomplete feature for a few months now; it’s made my quick responses and automatic replies easier and all the more spell-checked.
-Yet, as I started typing my email, autocomplete suggested I open with, “I hope this email finds you well.”
+Yet, as I started crafting my message, autocomplete suggested I open with, “I hope this email finds you well.”

-A quick search of my inbox confirmed my fears—I start nearly every email with that same overused phrase, and this was only one of my several inboxes.
+A quick search of my inbox confirmed my fears—I start nearly every email with that same overused phrase.
+If you're like me and wondering, “What can I say instead of ‘I hope you're well’ in an email?” then wonder no more.

-The phrase “I hope this email finds you well” isn’t necessarily offensive in its own right, but when it’s overused, it can come off as impersonal and generic (as The Muse points out).
+The phrase “I hope this email finds you well” isn’t necessarily offensive in its own right, but depending on the context, it can come off as insincere and generic.

 For example, starting an email with “I hope this email finds you well” when you know for a fact that the recipient has been out sick for the past week isn’t the most thoughtful or personal way to begin a conversation.
 Instead, starting the email with asking how they’re doing or if they need any help managing their workload shows that you actually care—and that you’re paying attention.

-When you resort to, “I hope this message finds you well,” those on the receiving end may immediately be turned off when they spot the impersonal message—and disengage before they’ve even read the rest of your email.
+When you resort to this cliché, those on the receiving end may immediately be turned off when they spot the impersonal message—and disengage before they’ve even read the rest of your email.

-10 alternatives to “I hope this email finds you well.”
+10 “I hope this email finds you well” alternatives

 This classic line is the perfect way to affirm the good rapport you have with the person you’re emailing.
 Make sure this line feels genuine to the recipient by following it up with a specific reason as to why you’re glad to be reconnecting with them.